ZiqiChai/PyTorch_YOLOv3_Py27/README.md

 The YOLOv3 style label files are obtained by labelImg at https://github.com/tzutalin/labelImg.

-The original README.md file are as following:
+The contents of original README.md file are as following:
 ---

 # PyTorch-YOLOv3